ippontech/blog-usa/posts/how-to-integrate-aws-connect.md

 The [Amazon Connect Streams library](https://github.com/amazon-connect/amazon-connect-streams) makes it simple to integrate your web applications with Amazon Connect.
 It provides the functionality to directly embed the CCP to an existing (or new) web application and a robust API for hooking in to real-time events.

-For demonstration purposes, I created a Vue.js app and then fully integrated the CCP to my newly-created application.
-The end result is a [locally-runnable demo](https://gitlab.ippon.fr/jstrickler/aws-connect-demo).
-The relevant pieces of the demo application are generic enough so that they can be repurposed to fit any web framework (ReactJS, Angular, etc.).
+For demonstration purposes, I created an application using the Vue CLI then fully integrated the CCP to my newly created application.
+The end result is a [local, runnable demo](https://gitlab.ippon.fr/jstrickler/aws-connect-demo).
+The relevant pieces of the demo application are generic enough so that they can be repurposed to fit any web framework (React, Angular, etc.).

 You can follow these steps to integrate the CCP to any web application: